ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.0.25
+- Installed mod list now has sort filters.
+- Thunderstore mod list can be updated via settings.
+No more having to restart!
+- Deprecated mod labels are now shown on the installed tab.
+- Configs can be sorted by last updated.
+- Exports with disabled mods are now properly disabled on import.
+- Other minor bug fixes.

 ### 3.0.24
-- Fixed profile importing from 3.0.23 change
+- Fixed profile importing from 3.0.23 change.

 ### 3.0.23
 - Updating a mod now shows the version you currently have installed.